riya-ml/FUTURE_ML_01/README.md

 ## Conclusion
 The sales and demand data was successfully analyzed and visualized.
 The insights obtained highlight trends, seasonal patterns, and high-demand periods, providing a strong foundation for building accurate sales forecasting models in future tasks.
+## What the Forecast Means
+The forecast represents the predicted future sales or demand values based on historical data patterns.
+The machine learning model analyzes past sales trends, seasonality, and relationships within the data to estimate upcoming demand.
+In simple terms, the forecast tells the business:
+How much product is expected to be sold in future periods Whether demand is increasing or decreasing
+Possible seasonal peaks or low-demand phases
+It converts past data into future insights using trained model patterns.
+## How Businesses Can Use the Forecast for Planning
+Businesses can use the forecast to make informed strategic decisions such as:
+Inventory Planning – Stock the right quantity to avoid overstocking or stockouts Demand Planning – Prepare for seasonal increases or decreases in sales Budgeting & Financial Planning – Estimate future revenue and allocate resources efficiently Supply Chain Optimization – Plan procurement and production schedules Marketing Strategy – Launch promotions during predicted low-demand periods By using forecasted values, businesses reduce uncertainty and make data-driven planning decisions instead of relying on guesswork.